QUASAR: An Evolutionary Algorithm to Accelerate High-Dimensional Numerical Optimization: Results

 \section{Results}

-The primary solution quality metrics are the Friedman aggregated rank sum and the geometric mean error reduction factor $GMERF$, quantifying QUASAR's improvements in final solution fitness.
-The computational efficiency is also measured by comparing full optimization run times.
+The primary solution quality metrics are the Friedman aggregated rank sum and the geometric mean error reduction factor $R_{\text{error}}$, quantifying QUASAR's improvements in final solution fitness.
+The computational efficiency is measured by comparing the ratio of full optimization run times $R_{\text{time}}$.

-Since lower errors and run times indicate better performance, a $\text{ratio} > 1$, for both the $GMERF$ and run times ratios, indicates that QUASAR demonstrated superior performance.

-Similarly, all plots shown are of raw fitness errors and run times; for all plots, lower values indicate higher performance.
+QUASAR demonstrated top performance in the rank sum test, shown in Table \ref{tab:rank_sums}.
+Similarly, it demonstrated consistent improvements in geometric mean error reduction factor $R_\text{error}$ (Table \ref{tab:gmerf_data}) and run times $R_\text{time}$ (Table \ref{tab:runtime_data}).